 Fig. 6 provides more details on the 72-hour plant operation simulation run.
-When wireless links with ($P{e,iid} = 0.6$) are used, as suggested by [15], the TE process maintains similar performance as in the baseline case.
+When wireless links with ($P{e,iid} = 0.6$) are used, as suggested by [17], the TE process maintains similar performance as in the baseline case.
 This is mainly due to the fact that Ricker's controller design has already incorporated sufficient redundancy to guard against potential data delays/losses.
 The process update setting of 1.8 seconds is fast enough to detect the slow chemical process variations even if a number of packets are lost.
 The controller can still rely on the remaining successful updates to avoid missing the important state changes in the plant.

 Figure 7.
-Statistics variation of reaction pressure deviation from the setpoint under different Pe.iid
+Statistics variation of reaction pressure deviation from the setpoint under different Pe,iid

 To probe for the limits of the controller in use, we investigate the control performance over a wider PER range.
 We select the reactor pressure as the performance metric, because it is particularly vulnerable to imperfect control command communications.
-At the controller, reactor pressure is intended to be driven as high as possible because the reaction efficiency improves as reactor pressure increases [16].
+At the controller, reactor pressure is intended to be driven as high as possible because the reaction efficiency improves as reactor pressure increases [18].
 However, the TE process will shut down the plant for safety if the reactor pressure exceeds the safety threshold of 3000 kPa.
-Therefore, the optimal setpoint of reactor pressure is suggested at 2800 kPa in Mode 1 [9].
+Therefore, the optimal setpoint of reactor pressure is suggested at 2800 kPa in Mode 1 [11].
 When wireless communications is used, as the PER increases, the expected length of the interval between two successful updates increases, which prohibits the controller from quickly responding to the deviation of the reactor pressure from the setpoint.
-Fig. 7 illustrates the mean and standard deviation of pressure from the setpoint.
-Each point in Figure 7 represents 100 independent simulation runs with random seeds.
+Fig. 7 illustrates the mean and standard deviation of the reactor pressure deviation from the setpoint as a function of the error rate of the IID channel model.
+Each point in Fig. 7 represents 100 independent simulation runs with random seeds.
 It is observed that the reactor pressure control deviates more from the setpoint as the communication channel gets less reliable, which may result in a plant shutdown.